-I am writing today in support of House Bill 1510: An Act Relative to the Massachusetts Estate Tax Code.
-While the Foundation believes that the Massachusetts estate tax should mirror the federal estate tax, this bill would more closely align the Massachusetts estate tax with federal law, a great initial step to ensuring that the Commonwealth is not an outlier among its peer states.
+I am writing today in support of House Bill 2446: An Act Relative to the Massachusetts Estate Tax Code.
+While the Foundation believes that the Massachusetts estate tax should mirror the federal estate tax, this bill would more closely align the Massachusetts estate tax with federal law, and is a reasonable initial step to ensure that the Commonwealth is not an outlier among its peer states.

 As you know, Massachusetts decoupled its estate tax from the federal law effective January 1, 2003 and this has resulted in the current estate tax law in the Commonwealth differing from the federal code in several material ways.
-For example, the current state exemption is set at \$1 million compared to the federal exemption of \$5.43 million that increases each year based on a cost of living index.
+These differences have become more pronounced given the most recent changes to the federal estate tax provisions included in the Tax Cut and Jobs Act.
+For example, the current state exemption is set at \$1 million compared to the federal exemption of \$11.4 million for individuals and \$22.8 million for married couples filing jointly for tax year 2019, an amount that increases annually based on a cost of living index.
 In addition, the federal estate tax law allows for portability of a spousal exemption, meaning that if the first spouse to die does not use some or all of the personal exemption, the second spouse is entitled to utilize the unused portion.

-Massachusetts is one of just 15 states to impose an estate tax, down from 21 states just a few years ago, and that number will further decrease in 2018 when New Jersey's recent repeal goes into effect.
-While Massachusetts' estate tax rate is aligned with other states, just Oregon and the District of Columbia match the Commonwealth in its \$1 million exemption threshold, the least generous among those with an estate tax.
+Massachusetts is one of 12 states to impose an estate or inheritance tax, down from 21 states just a few years ago, and its \$1 million exemption threshold is the least generous among those states with an estate tax.
 This combination makes the Massachusetts estate among the most burdensome in the nation and is frequently cited as the reason many taxpayers choose to retire to more tax advantageous locations.